Arslan Khan is from Pakistan with high ambitions to achieve his goals in life. He is a freelance writer. Writing articles is his passion.

 — Dr. Michael Kaufmann

 Old gameplay is changed with new nightmare sequences.
 Shattered Memories is the first installment to remove any kind of combat, it makes confrontations with enemies more intense.
-Nightmare sequences are the maze-like environments in which bubble faced monsters chase you and you have to escape from a nightmare as soon as possible.
+Nightmare sequences are the maze-like environments in which bubble-faced monsters chase you and you have to escape from a nightmare as soon as possible.
 Some reviewers criticized the game for frustrating nightmare sequences, and lack of danger in the outside world.
 You can’t be harmed in Shattered Memories if nightmare sequences are not being played.
 It is the least scary game of the Silent Hill series.

 Harry’s phone plays an important role in the game.
 It will help you in finding clues and solving puzzles.
 You can dial any phone number on phone but numbers that are found on posters, billboards, and signs would be reachable.
 The phone’s camera is a key feature here as you can take pictures and uncover the truth through it.
 Pictures can be saved in gallery and voice recordings can be heard from the phone.
 The phone is important as it gives information about your past and helps to join your shattered memories.
-Lack of combat presents awful gameplay but for some audience, it is a completely new experience to explore the grim world of Silent Hill.
+Lack of combat presents awful gameplay but for some audiences, it is a completely new experience to explore the grim world of Silent Hill.

 That's All Folks!